Expert Advice

 Apply for financial aid

 A key component of the college search and application process is understanding how you will pay for college.
-Many schools offer generous financial aid – for example, Vanderbilt's financial aid program Opportunity Vanderbilt has been recognized as #1 Great Financial Aid by Princeton Review.
+Many schools offer generous financial aid – for example, Vanderbilt's financial aid program Opportunity Vanderbilt has provided $2.6 billion in financial aid over the last 15 years.
 In order to take advantage of these programs, you must apply for financial aid.
 As with other parts of the application, make sure you understand the financial aid policies of each school, because they may differ.
 Here are our general tips on navigating the process.

 • Do your research.
 Explore the differences between schools, because what you are expected to pay will vary from school to school.
 Understand that some colleges (including Vanderbilt) will admit you without regard to your family’s ability to pay.
 Some colleges (including Vanderbilt) meet all of your demonstrated financial need.
 And some colleges (including Vanderbilt) do not ask students to take out loans to pay for college.